-- 4a.
-Any exam missed will have to be made up by the student.
-Failure to make up an exam will result in a 0 for that exam. - 4b.
-It is the STUDENT'S responsibility to contact the instructor concerning the appropriate time period to make up an exam.
+4a.
+Any exam missed must be made up.
 A student will not be permitted to make up an exam during any class time.
-The exam may have to be made up in the academic center, following their hours for make-up exams.
 An exam is to be made up within a week of the absence unless special circumstances exist and the student has made special arrangements with the instructor.
 The student may be given an alternate exam as the make-up exam.
 If the student fails to make special arrangements with the instructor on the returning class day, the student will receive a grade of "0" for that exam.
 The instructor reserves the right to limit the number of make-up exams in a semester.